-Students wishing to major in Finance with a concentration in Process Management and Consulting must satisfy the requirements for the Finance major and take an additional six credit hours in Process Management and Consulting to be chosen from the following.
-These six credit hours must include either Business 431 or Business 468 but students may not take both Business 431 and Business 468 to fulfill this requirement:
+Students wishing to major in Finance with a concentration in Process Management and Consulting must satisfy the requirements for the Finance major and complete an additional six credit hours in Process Management and Consulting to be chosen from the following.
+These six credit hours must include Business 431 or Business 468.
+However, students may not apply both Business 431 and Business 468 towards the 120 hour degree requirement.

-Business 431 Strategic Management and Consulting

-Business 437 Change Management and Organizational
+Strategic Management and Consulting Change Management and Organizational

 Transformation

 Business 459 Lean Processes

+CI CI

 Business 461 Six Sigma

 Business 465 Managing Supply Chains in a Digital Economy

 Business 466 Developing Business Intelligence

 Business 467 Advanced Data Management and Modeling

 Business 468 Analytical Tools for Consulting

-Business 469 Visual Basic for Business

-Business 474 Negotiation
+Business 469 Visual Basic for Business Business 474 Negotiation

-Business 476 Electronic Commerce

 Business 480 Sustainability/Green Supply Chain

 Business 481 Service Quality and Marketing

-Business 482 Project Management